Centre for Newcomer Integration

 • Building core language: listening, speaking, reading, and writing

-• Introduction to Canadian healthcare system
+• Introduction to the Canadian healthcare system

 • Intercultural competence